jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     </div>
     ```

 1. Now that basic value symbol is complete, let's move on to allowing the user to make it configured with a multistate.
-To do this, we must add the StateVariables to the symbol's definition.
+To do this, we must add the `StateVariables` to the symbol's definition object. `StateVariables` is an array of [strings](https://developer.mozilla.org/en-US/docs/Glossary/String).
+The variable listed will be added to the symbol’s scope and available for data binding in HTML.

     ```javascript
     var defintion = {